EPFL Classes

 DH411 – Design Research for Digital Innovation

-Throughout the course, design researchers from the EPFL+ECAL Lab unveil insights on recent and ongoing projects sharing hypotheses, experiences, results, unexpected outcomes, difficulties and learnings.
-In parallel, the students work in small groups on an applied project, based on a real ongoing research track at the EPFL+ECAL Lab.
-The work aims to put theoretical aspects into practice, as well as to experiment with tools for field observation and prototyping.
-The course puts a special emphasis on each participant’s creativity, ability to take end users into account, and hands on work.
+Throughout the course, design researchers from the EPFL+ECAL Lab give insights on recent and ongoing projects sharing learnings, experiences, skills and knowledge.
+In parallel, students work in small groups on an applied project, based on a real ongoing research track at the EPFL+ECAL Lab.
+The work aims to put theoretical aspects into practice, with students conducting generative research, stakeholder engagement, digital prototyping and user evaluations.

 EPFL+ECAL Lab / EPFL Classes / DH411